 Daniel O’Connell The Emancipator

-In the early 1820s Daniel O’ Connell turned his attention to the cause of Emancipation.
-He founded the Catholic Association on the principal of achieving full emancipation by peaceful and legal means.
-To raise funds for this organisation, he opened membership to all classes and asked for a subscription of a penny per month.
+In the early 1820s, Daniel O’ Connell turned his attention to the cause of Emancipation.
+He founded the Catholic Association on the principle of achieving full emancipation by peaceful and legal means.
+To raise funds for this organization, he opened membership to all classes and asked for a subscription of a penny per month.
 This brought in very large amounts of money which funded his campaign.

 - The Green Flag, a History of Irish Nationalism.
 Robert Kee.
 Penguin Books.
 London 2000 edition.